Approximate Newton policy gradient algorithms

-\begin{sloppypar} This section derives the quasi-Newton method for the entropy regularized policy optimization problems.
-In this paper, we use a more general definition of the term ``quasi-Newton method''.
-Unlike classical quasi-Newton methods where the approximate Hessian matrix is constructed using first-order information, the proposed quasi-Newton method uses second-order information, but the approximate Hessian matrix remains simple and its inverse is easy to obtain.
-We start with the negative Shannon entropy $(h_\pi)_s = \sum_a \pi_s^a\log\pi_s^a$. \end{sloppypar} In what follows, it is assumed that $\pi^*$ is the optimizer of the problem stated in \eqref{optim}.
-By introducing $Z_\pi := I-\gamma P_\pi$, the objective function can be written as
+This section derives the approximate Newton method for the entropy regularized policy optimization problems.
+The idea is to approximate the Hessian with a simpler matrix whose inverse is easy to compute.
+We start with the negative Shannon entropy $(h_\pi)_s = \sum_a \pi_s^a\log\pi_s^a$.